-- 7. Scoring.
-Pursuant to §2306.565(e) of the Texas Government Code, the Corporation's Board has adopted the following criteria to score and rank applications to the PAB program.
-The first three scoring criteria are required by state statute.
-The remaining criteria support the Corporation's goals to target specific housing needs and underserved areas in the state.
-Applicants must achieve a minimum score of 50 points. - a.
+- a.
 Cost Per Unit of Housing.
 Applications may receive up to 15 points for proposing housing developments with total residential costs within the following ranges: - i.
-15 points for: - A. Acquisition & Rehabilitation equal to or less than \$100,000 per unit - B. New Construction equal to or less than \$130,000 per unit; - ii.
-8 points for: - A. Acquisition & Rehabilitation equal to or less than \$115,000 per unit - B. New Construction equal to or less than \$150,000 per unit: or - iii.
-15 Points for acquisition and rehabilitation Developments that exceed \$30,000 per unit in rehabilitation expenses. - b.
+15 points for: - A. Acquisition and rehabilitation costs equal to or less than \$\frac{100,000}{200,000} \quad \text{per unit} - B. New construction costs equal to or less than \$\frac{130,000140,000}{2} per unit; or - ii.
+8 points for: - A. Acquisition and rehabilitation costs equal to or less than \$\frac{115,000}{125,000} \text{ per unit} - B. New construction costs equal to or less than \$\frac{150,000}{160,000} per unit: or - iii.
+15 Points for rehabilitation costs that exceed \$30,000 per unit in projects that meet the At-Risk Preservation and Rehabilitation Targeted Housing Need. - b.
 Proposed Rents.
 Applications may receive up to 15 points for proposing Developments that ensure a percentage of rents are affordable to very low and extremely low-income households.
 Developments supported by project based rental contracts may not include units supported by project based subsidies in the calculation of the following set-aside selections: - i.
 15 points at least 5% of units will be reserved for families who earn 30% or less of the area median income; or - ii.
 10 points at least 40% of units will be reserved for families who earn 50% or less of the area median income. - c.
 Income Range for Residents.
 The Corporation is interested in promoting mixed income housing as a means to improve the lives of residents and build stronger communities.
 Applications that propose to ensure the following mixed income guidelines will receive 15 points: - i.
 Not more than 80% of the housing units will be reserved for persons earning 60% or less than the area median income; or - ii.
 At least 15% of the housing units will be reserved for persons earning between 80% and 120% of the area median income. - d.
 Small and Mid-sized Cities.
-Applications will receive 10 points for developments located in communities with populations less than 150,000 but not located adjacent to a PMSA or MSA with a total population of more than 500,000; or within the boundaries of a PMSA or MSA, if the area has a population of 20,000 or less and does not share a boundary with an urban area.
+Applications will receive 10 points for Developments located in communities with populations less than 150,000 but not located adjacent to a PMSA or MSA with a total population of more than 500,000; or within the boundaries of a PMSA or MSA, if the area has a population of 20,000 or less and does not share a boundary with an urban area.

-2018 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals
+2019 Draft 2020 Multifamily Tax-Exempt Bond Programs Policies and Request for Proposals

 - e.
 At-Risk Preservation.
-Applications will receive 10 points for the acquisition and rehabilitation of developments with current affordable housing rental contracts or land use restrictions.
+Applications will receive 10 points for the acquisition and rehabilitation of Developments with current affordable housing rental contracts or land use restrictions.
 Applicants must demonstrate that the current rental voucher contract or land use restriction agreement ("LURA") will be extended for at least 15 years from the date of closing. - f.
 Green Building Features.
 Applications will receive 10 points for obtaining a certification from a qualified third party that the Development meets either: - i.
 The minimum certification requirement of the U.S. Green Building Council's LEED ("LEED") program: or - ii.
 The Development achieves an Energy Star score for multifamily developments of 70 or higher.